ilonawillemse/Fish-tank/README.md

 ## limitations that could come up
-not being able to insert an image inside the animation instead of a square not being able to let the fish grow
+not being able to insert an image inside the animation instead of a square not being able to let the fish grow adding the slides can be tough boid model implementation